 This is a privacy notice for Velosure which is a trading name of Lawshield UK Ltd.

-We understand that your privacy is extremely important to us.
-As a result we have put in place many measures to ensure that any personal data we obtain from you is processed and maintained in accordance of the General Data Protection Regulation (GDPR).
+Velosure takes the protection of personal data very seriously.
+As a result we have put in place many technical and organisational measures to ensure that any personal data we obtain from you is processed and maintained in accordance of the General Data Protection Regulation (GDPR).

 Security of Personal Data

 Security of personal data is our priority, we protect this information by maintaining physical, electronic and procedural safeguards that meet or exceed applicable law.